codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 1. Build the Docker image
 1. Run some unit tests to verify the Docker image (possible with [service containers]({{site.baseurl}}/docs/pipelines/service-containers/))

 To implement trunk-based development, we create two triggers for these pipelines.
-For the production pipeline we just make sure that the trigger is only launched when commits land on master (and only there).
+For the production pipeline, we just make sure that the trigger is only launched when commits land on master (and only there).

 {% include image.html
 lightbox="true"